Presented For Sale By:

 - Rudder removed, minor repairs completed, epoxied and re-fitted.

-- Hull epoxy splined before being epoxy coated and painted with Awlgrip two-pack paint system.
+- Hull epoxy splined before being epoxy primed and painted with Awlgrip two-pack paint system.

 - Ballast keel sandblasted.

 - All through hull skin fitting replaced with Bronze items

 - All chainplates removed inspected and re-fitted with new stainless steel fastenings.